 Procedure for export of waste subject to Article 4

-Anyone intending to export waste subject to the Prior Written Notification and Consent Procedure should contact the Environmental Permitting Unit on tfs.permitting@era.org.mt and include the following details:
+Anyone intending to export waste subject to the prior informed consent procedure must contact the Environmental Permitting Unit through e-mail on [email protected] and provide the following details:

 - Details of notifier